micrypt/gofluidinfo/README.rst

 Quick Start
 ===========

-- Create a url to run the request against
+- Create a url to run the request against.
-- Create a client and run the desired HTTP method

 url := "/users/username"

+- Create a client by passing in username and password string (empty strings for unauthenticated calls)/

 myclient := fluiddb.NewClient("test","test")

+- Call the desired HTTP method.
+Returns http.Response and os.Error

 r, err myclient.Get(url)